 Mix together and allow to sit on the counter (or fridge if not serving for awhile) allowing the flavors to marry.

-Try spooning this mixture on top of grilled chicken, or over a hot bowl of pasta.
+Try spooning this mixture over grilled chicken or over a hot bowl of pasta.
 YUM!

 Ingredients